ADGEfficiency/programming-resources/bash-and-unix/make/README.md

 ```

 Build a simple data pipeline:
+- use simple Python scripts as mock for real data tasks.

 ```
 make
 ```

-Use simple Python scripts as mock for real data tasks.

 ## Simple program